Data protection and disclaimer

 2.1 Automatic logging

 Our web servers automatically log every visit in a temporary log file.
 User-specific data (such as the identification data of the browser used, the operating system of the computer used) and technical data (such as the name and URL of the referring website if the website was accessed via a link and, in addition, the search term if the website was accessed via a search engine) are logged and analysed anonymously.
-First and foremost, this data is needed to enable the use of our content (connection set-up), for internal, system-related purposes – such as technical administration and system security – and to optimize your surfing experience.
+First and foremost, this data is needed to enable the use of our content (connection set-up), for internal, system-related purposes – such as technical administration and system security – and to optimize your browsing experience.
 As part of this process, cookies may be used (see section 5 below).
 IP addresses are automatically verified for automated security checks, e.g. for fraud prevention, and immediately deleted.
 Furthermore, IP addresses are used for analytics and marketing purposes.
-In particular, Google Analytics anonymizes the IPs received immediately and processes only the anonymized IP addresses for the analysis (see section 7).
+In particular, Google Analytics anonymizes the IPs received immediately and processes the anonymized IP addresses only for the analysis (see section 7).

 2.2 Additional data processing